St. Augustine, Florida: Invasions by pirates and enemies of Spain

 The English buccaneer Robert Searle sacked St. Augustine in 1668, after capturing some Spanish supply vessels bound for the settlement and holding their crews at gun point while his men hid below decks.
 Searle was retaliating for the Spanish destruction of the settlement of New Providence in the Bahamas.
 Searle and his men killed sixty people and pillaged public storehouses, churches and houses.
 This raid and the establishment of the English settlement at Charles Town spurred the Spanish Crown to finally acknowledge the vulnerability of St. Augustine to foreign incursions and strengthen the city's defenses.
 In 1669, Queen Regent Mariana ordered the Viceroy of New Spain to disburse funds for the construction of a permanent masonry fortress, which began in 1672.
 Before the fortress was completed, French buccaneers Michel de Grammont and Nicolas Brigaut planned an ill-fated attack in 1686 which was foiled: their ships were run aground, Grammont and his crew were lost at sea, and Brigaut was captured ashore by Spanish soldiers.
 The Castillo de San Marcos was completed in 1695, not long before an attack by James Moore's forces from Carolina in November, 1702.
 Failing to capture the fort after a siege of 58 days, the British set St. Augustine ablaze as they retreated.
+The building of a sea wall in St. Augustine was initiated by the Spanish government in the 1690s, for which laborers burned lime and quarried coquina while the final blocks of the Castillo de San Marcos were being laid in 1695.
+It took ten years to build.
+The seawall later became a critical part of the city's waterfront defense against tidal flooding and shoreline erosion.

 In 1738, the governor of Spanish Florida, Manuel de Montiano, ordered a settlement be constructed two miles north of St. Augustine for the growing Free Black community established by fugitive slaves who had escaped into Florida from the Thirteen Colonies.
 This new community, Fort Mose, would serve as a military outpost and buffer for St. Augustine, as the men accepted into Fort Mose had enlisted in the Florida militia and converted to Catholicism in exchange for their freedom.
+Fort Mose was the first legally recognized free Black settlement in what is now the United States.
+Archaeological evidence shows the layout of homes and fortifications, highlighting the community’s resilience.

 In 1740, however, St. Augustine was again besieged, this time by the governor of the British colony of Georgia, General James Oglethorpe, who was also unable to take the fort.